 Search Volume: The total number of search queries a certain keyword or phrase gets in a certain period of time.

 Seed Keywords: A list of the most relevant keywords to your business.
-They are usually comprised of only one word and then used to create LSI or long-tail keywords.
+They are usually comprised of only one word and then used to create long-tail keywords.
 They make the foundation of your keyword research.

 SEM (Search Engine Marketing): A form of digital marketing where you try to gain website traffic by increasing visibility in the SERPs.
 SEO and paid search are both components of search marketing.
 Depending on the source, sometimes the term SEM refers solely to paid search.